SenseiAsuna/VRParty/README.md

 A VR experience for you and your friends!
 - Play a range of games including:
-Basket Ball
-Beer Pong
-Mini Golf
-and BIG Chess
+Basket Ball, Beer Pong, Mini Golf and BIG Chess